 With that, they took me home and confiscated my passport, which I happened to be carrying in my bum bag (it was the 80s, okay?).
 All I could think was,

 What the hell do I tell my father?
 ‘Dad, you have to come and help me get my passport because I promised some club owner I would be a lesbian with his girlfriend after we drank all night and I went to a hotel and played their sex games for two hours.’

 My father would be absolutely furious and my freedom—which was so important to me—would be utterly curtailed.
 Telling him was out of the question.
 Was it possible that I could leave my hated old life and become a lesbian?
 Sincerely, I wondered.

 I was back by six, and my father got up to go to work at seven.
 He never suspected a thing.
 Not that night, nor the night after, nor the night after that.
 I was stuck.
 The club owner had my passport and knew where I lived.
 I had to keep him sweet.
 I had to go and pay their sick sex games otherwise they would tell on me.

 ‘Don’t you think that it would be far easier if I were to persuade my parents that I should go to school here?
 You surely don’t want my Dad on your case.
 I could go to school here and see Louisa on the weekends.’

 Cyprus was a small place and by then I had worked out that the nightclub owner’s most precious possession was his reputation.
 No one appeared to know he ‘liked boys’ and as the owner of one of two nightclubs in Nicosia, he was king of his domain.
 He said,

 ‘So, you want your passport back then?
 I’ll give it to you if you swear to come back.
 I trust you.
 And even if I didn’t I have copies of it and friends in Interpol who will find you if you don’t come back.
 Promise me.’

-I promised and later that month, I left my boarding school and returned to Cyprus.
-After all, I was a good girl and good girl’s kept their promises.
+So close and yet so far.
+Scared out of my wits, I promised and later that month, I left my boarding school and returned to Cyprus.
+After all, I was a good girl and good girls kept their promises.